-The roll out of Universal Credit (UC) by the UK Government has also affected councils, with housing benefit being one of six benefits included in UC and paid directly to claimants monthly.
+The roll out of Universal Credit (UC) by the UK Government has affected some councils financially.
+Housing benefit is one of six benefits included in UC which is paid directly to claimants monthly.
 Councils in UC areas have reported a significant increase in rent arrears, as well as additional demand for support such as SWF grants and discretionary housing payments (DHPs).
-In response, the Scottish Government has recently made provision for two-weekly UC payments and for the housing element to be paid directly to landlords.
+In response, the Scottish Government has now made provision for two-weekly UC payments with the housing element paid directly to landlords.